 Important - If your private key is www.example.com.key, you would enter www.example.com as the common name, and not just example.com.

 ~]# cd /etc/pki/tls/csr ~]# openssl req -new -key /etc/pki/tls/private/example.com.key -out example.com.csr

 ~]# openssl req -text -noout -verify -in example.com.csr Subject: C=US, ST=WI, L=Appleton, O=Example, OU=Example, CN=John Doe Public Key Algorithm: rsaEncryption Public-Key: (2048 bits) Signature Algorithm: sha256WithRSAEncryption

 The public certificate is what is provided to the clients.
 There is a mathmatical relationship between the public certificate and private key.
 Both are needed in order for encryption to work.

-Change to the certs directory, and create the public certificate.
+Change to the certs directory and create the public certificate.
 The public certificate is signed using the CSR file.
 This is what it means to sign the certificate.

 ~]# cd /etc/pki/tls/certs ~]# openssl x509 -req -days 365 -signkey /etc/pki/tls/private/domain.key -in /etc/pki/tls/csr/example.com.csr -out /etc/pki/tls/certs/example.com.crt -sha256